Language-Research-Technology/rrkive-website/content/_index.md

 ## Not in scope

-There are a number of data management / Data Commons scenarios where this will be less relevant.

-Parts of this site are less relevant for domains where very bit of existing and prospective data, and all analytical products and annotations have an identified home with:
+There are a number of data management / Data Commons scenarios where this will be less relevant; where very bit of existing and prospective data, and all analytical products and annotations have an identified home with: